How Soft Skills Doubled My Software Engineer Salary

 First up: Strategic Communication.

-Learn to read your audience.
-Your PM needs different details than your fellow devs.
+Learn to understand your audience.
+The details your PM needs are different from the info you give to fellow devs.

 And please, learn when to talk tech and when to talk business.
 Your CEO doesn't care about your elegant recursion.